Sidirgot/IssueManagment/README.md

     - Laravel Echo
     - TailwindCSS

-The application aims to deliver one roof and a simple user interface for the proccess of testing projects for issues and bugs.
+The application aims to deliver one roof and a simple user interface for the process of testing projects for issues and bugs.

-It features 3 types of roles.
+**It features 3 types of roles.**
 - The manager witch serves as the admin of the application.
-He is responsible for managing the users of system, creating new ones and basicly the entire CRUD of the user object.
-He will create the projects and assigne corresponding testers and developers on that project.
+He is responsible for managing the users of the system, creating new ones and the entire CRUD of the user object.
+He will create the projects and assign corresponding testers and developers on that project.

 - On the other hand, Testers who are responsible for testing the application and then opening corresponding issues with a title, description and a priority level.

-  - Lastly, there are Developers who are responsible for fixing any issue/bug that any tester has opened to a corresponding project.
+- Lastly, Developers are responsible for fixing any issue/bug that any tester has opened to a corresponding project.

 ## Features in development